JCMexplains/writing-for-success-2023/textbook.md

 [Table of Contents](#contents)

-## Readings: Examples of Essays
+## Readings: Examples Of Essays

-## 15.1 Introduction to Sample Essays
+## 15.1 Introduction To Sample Essays

 **Learning Objectives**